Drop Impact Dynamics of Complex Fluids: A Review: Polymeric fluids

-In summary, the presence of polymer additives has a stabilizing effect on impacting drops, that manifests through suppression of bounce and splash.
-Studies on wet surfaces have also shown that liquid layers on substrates enhance this stabilizing effect.
+In summary, the presence of polymer additives has a stabilizing effect on impacting drops, that manifests through suppression of bounce and splash~\cite{Bergeron2000,Bartolo2007,SmithBertola2010,Zang2013,CrooksBoger2000, CrooksCooperWhite2001}.
+Studies on wet surfaces have also shown that liquid layers on substrates enhance this stabilizing effect~\cite{Blackwell2015, sen_morales_ewoldt_2020}.
+Additionally, the super-spreading phenomenon observed by Luu and Forterre could have fascinating applications for coatings and should be further explored; a large body of systematic experiments on substrates of varying roughness and with drops of different sizes is needed in order to understand the parameters governing this surprising behaviour.
+In the shear-thinning regime, the spreading of polymeric drops can be captured by Newtonian models, provided the effective fluid viscosity is defined as the average viscosity~\cite{AnLee2012}.
 Many mechanisms have been suggested for bounce suppression in low-concentration polymeric drops, but a strong consensus is yet to emerge.
-Experiments that incorporate direct measurements of shear, elongational, and normal stresses during spreading would greatly enhance our understanding of polymeric fluid impact.
-These measurements would be quite challenging to do in practice, and thus numerical work has been useful tool to understand these processes, as we will discuss in detail below.
+Experiments that incorporate direct measurements of shear, elongational, and normal stresses~\cite{ChengStressReview} during spreading would greatly enhance our understanding of polymeric fluid impact.
+These measurements are quite challenging in practice, and thus numerical work has been useful tool to understand these processes, as we discuss below.